exercism/fsharp/exercises/concept/squeaky-clean/.docs/introduction.md

 # Introduction

-The F# `char` type is a 16 bit quantity to represent the smallest addressable components of text.
+The F# `char` type is a 16 bit value to represent the smallest addressable components of text.

 Multiple `char`s can comprise a string such as `"word"` or `char`s can be processed independently.